Lesson—How Chocolate is Made

 Germination in the cacao bean is killed by the high temperatures produced during the fermentation process.
 The beans gather moisture from the environment and plump.
 Their flavor begins to change from mainly bitter to the beginnings of the complex flavor called chocolate.

-The fermentation process can take up to eight days, depending on the species of cacao bean.
+The fermentation process can take up to eight days, depending on the species of cacao bean and the climate temperature of the growing region.
 Better fermentation results in better flavor and requires less roasting time to bring out that flavor.

 Drying and Storage